Fitoussi/geo-my-wp/readme.txt

 * Fix: Issue with Buddypress Xprofile Custom Fields Type plugin's fields.
 * Fix: issue with the temporary fix for the post status issue.
 * Fix: use empty() instead of false to verify the address in the search results and prevent it from returning blank.
-* Fix: move the 'region' argument to the beginning of google maps URL to prevent the '®ion' rendering issue which results in failed geocoding.
+* Fix: move the 'region' argument to the beginning of google maps URL to prevent the 'Æion' rendering issue which results in failed geocoding.
 * Fix: Location form map won't update when changing the address or coordinates if the map marker was previously dragged.
 * Fix: linked address does not work properly.
 * Fix: Verify that the location form values exist when the form first loads to prevent error messages.